27 The Second Jubilee Reviewed

 “Fran will be placed in another village with opportunities for friendship.
 It’s my hope that she will develop greater self-awareness in this next jubilee period, but no one can force her to relinquish her certainty that she is right and that everyone else is wrong.
 Those from the affluent West often struggle to recognise that love is not a transaction whereby we give in order to receive.
 Agape love is an active choice that desires the best for another person without demanding anything in return.
 But take heart, everyone recognises their need for agape love eventually.”

 As Sylvia and Carlos continued to review various aspects of life in the village, evening drew on and the rest of the team returned to Jesus’ house for another meal and time together.
-They stayed in Zion for several days, resting, meeting up with friends and having fun in preparation for their next jubilee assignments.
+They stayed in the City for several days, resting, meeting up with friends and having fun in preparation for their next jubilee assignments.